hashrocket/slack-command-api/README.md

 2. `cd` into the folder.
 3. Bundle the gems. `bundle install`
 4. Set your Slack webhook environment variable.
 Create a `.env` file.
 Populate it with a `SLACK_URL` variable for your app's incoming webhook.
-4. Run the app with `bundle exec rackup`
+4. Run the app with `bundle exec passenger start`

 ## Testing
 1. Head to the spec folder. `cd spec`